-Michigan Tech faculty earn honors for their innovation and dedication.
+Michigan Tech faculty earn honors in 2020 for their innovation and dedication.

 Bhakta Rath Research Award

 The Bhakta Rath Research Award recognizes a doctoral student and their Michigan Tech faculty adviser.
 The award was established by Bhakta B. Rath and his wife, Sushama Rath, to recognize those who conduct exceptional scientific and technological research in anticipation of the future needs of the nation while supporting potential advances in emerging technology, and will continue to apply this knowledge throughout their careers.

 Dean, Pavlis Honors College

 PhD Graduate, Chemical Engineering

 What we do: Build microfluidics devices to watch viral infection happen in real time.

 Why we do it: To better understand how antivirals work, we need a faster and less expensive way to see, diagnose, and monitor viral diseases.